NicomedesPommier/Meteorological_Station/README.md

 # Meteorological Station
-The following proyect is a DIY low cost meteorological station and a datalogger (DAQ).
+The following project is a DIY low-cost meteorological station and a data logger (DAQ).
+This system was created to measure the effectiveness of radiative cooling materials.

 | Meteorological Station|
 |:-----:|